Amul-Thantharate/CipherSmith/DEMO.md

-# securekey Demo Guide
+# CipherSmith Demo Guide

-This guide demonstrates the various features and capabilities of securekey, a powerful command-line password generator.
+This guide demonstrates the various features and capabilities of CipherSmith, a powerful command-line password generator.

 ## Basic Usage